Lambda Labs

 With far greater revenue scale—vs. Lambda Labs's ~$250M in 2023—the big cloud platforms have the resources to invest both in acquiring GPUs and in developing their own silicon alternatives to Nvidia's GPUs.

 However, between Lambda and the big cloud companies are also some "coopetitive" dynamics.
-In November 2025, Lambda announced a multibillion‑dollar partnership with Microsoft to build AI infrastructure powered by tens of thousands of Nvidia chips, including NVIDIA GB300 NVL72 systems.
+In November 2025, Lambda announced a multibillion-dollar, multi-year agreement with Microsoft to deploy AI infrastructure powered by tens of thousands of NVIDIA GPUs, including GB300 NVL72 systems—positioning Lambda simultaneously as a competitor and a key supplier to one of its largest rivals.

 CoreWeave